Businge931/web-scrapper-go/README.md

 This Go program reads a list of company names from a text file, performs a Google search, identifies the company's About page, scrapes the email address from the "About" page, and writes the company name and email address to an output file.

+The output file is a .txt and its content will have the structure below: company_name : email company_name_2 : email_2

 ## Features
 - Google Search integration (mocked for simplicity)
 - Facebook About page email scraping